 @krismicinski this reminds of a question I've had for some time: here, you show a student (I presume) a low-level representation of the program and walk them through it and it clicks.
 But decades ago that was simply the norm; as we get further away from hardware (or so it seems to me...) does student intuition about how their programs actually execute on real machines get similarly more abstract?

-@cross @krismicinski @regehr I think there’s something absolutely joyful about platforms that are powerful enough that you can build legit software for them but simple enough that a single human can plausibly understand every aspect of hardware’s operation if they are sufficiently interested.
+@cross @krismicinski@types.pl @regehr I think there’s something absolutely joyful about platforms that are powerful enough that you can build legit software for them but simple enough that a single human can plausibly understand every aspect of hardware’s operation if they are sufficiently interested.

 *looks pointedly at TI-84+*